Overview

 India is the most ethnically diverse nation on earth, with more than 2,500 ethnic groups.
 A number of different languages are spoken, with these divided into two main groups, the Indo-Aryan in the north and the Dravidian in the south.
 Hindi is constitutionally the official language of government; English is a subsidiary official language and remains important, particularly in business and higher education.

-The centre-left Congress Party dominated Indian politics until the 1980s.
-Since then elections have led to various coalition governments.
-The Bharatiya Janata Party (BJP) has grown in strength, and in 2014 became the first party since the 1980s to gain an outright majority to govern without the support of any other party.
+The centre-left Congress Party dominated Indian politics until the 1980s, after which there followed a period in which elections led to various coalition governments.
+The Bharatiya Janata Party (BJP) has grown in strength, and in 2014 became the first party since the 1980s to gain an outright majority to govern.
+Since that time India’s secular identity has eroded, being replaced by a vigorously Hindu-nationalist agenda, in which non-Hindus are increasingly made to feel like second-class citizens and are often denied basic rights.

 When India obtained independence following the ousting of the British Raj in 1947, the country’s new constitution established a secular republic that did not feature a strict church-state separation, as in many Western democracies, but rather a “principled distance” between religion and the state.
 The government endeavoured to maintain a measured embrace of India’s disparate religious communities without unduly favouring any one group.*

-Hindus make up about 75% of the population.
+Hindus make up about 79% of the population.
 Muslims account for about 14%.
-Statistics for the number of Christians varies, but the number is usually considered to be around 5%.
+Statistics for the number of Christians varies, but the number is usually considered to be below 5%.

 What it means to be a Christian in India